Blog posts

 Marc B. Rosen, James Parker, Alex J. Malozemoff

-Proceedings of the 30th USENIX Security Symposium (USENIX 2021)
+Proceedings of the 30th USENIX Security Symposium (USENIX Security 2021)

 Verifying replicated data types with typeclass refinements in Liquid Haskell